 “I’ve been using the Resotune for a couple of years now.
 NOTHING ELSE works this well.
 For all those “use your ears” guys, sorry, this kicks your ass.
 No one’s ears are anywhere close to the precision you can get time after time”. (actual RESOTUNE user endorsement click to read more)

-Only RESOTUNE provides the missing final step to “clear” lugs to each other precisely for optimal drum tone.
+Only RESOTUNE provides this crucial final step to “clear” lugs to each other precisely for optimal drum tone.
 This unique “clear quality” measurement is not a pitch measurement like used by other tuners but reveals how closely lugs are matched to each other by measuring their interaction with each other in real time.
 Adjust all lugs to agree with each other using this additional parameter “after” the heads have been voiced for specific notes (when typical drum tuners are already finished).
 This extra step delivers unparalleled “clear” tone.

 Clearing is important because even a perfectly voiced drum makes multiple notes at the same time when struck.
 The lowest fundamental (thud sound), next higher lug note, and sundry even higher overtones occur at non-musical intervals above the fundamental (not simple whole multiple harmonics like conventional musical instruments).
 This is completely normal for drums and what creates the characteristic drum sound we all love.
 In an ideal world these higher overtones are all in perfect agreement too, but life and drums are more complicated than that.
 Even if the fundamental pitch, and lug note pitches register agreement for pitch, the higher overtones can still differ enough to degrade tone.